 You won’t go far wrong if you keep things to the main subject, with a simple background composed of the rule of thirds.
-But after a time this formula can be a little repetitive, how might you break that up?
+But after a while, this formula can get a little repetitive.
+How might you break that up?
 One approach is to look at a variant of the rule of thirds, and that’s the golden triangle.

 With this type of composition, you’ll now be using diagonals in your photo.
 This will give your photo a more dynamic feel.